What is Shu Ha Ri?

 https://en.wikipedia.org/wiki/Shuhari

-Here we follow the teachings of the master.
-Follow the instructions or rules as laid out without worrying about the why or the theory behind certain things.
+As in Aikido, here we follow the teachings, instructions, or rules as laid out without worrying about the why or the theory behind certain things.
 There is a preference for one option as many options for doing the same thing will create confusion.

 Ha – The Journeyman Stage